How to Read a Bourbon Label: Proof, Age, Mashbill & What Actually Matters

 - 100 proof = 50% ABV.

-- Cask strength changes from barrel to barrel - expect more variance.
+- Cask strength changes from barrel to barrel, so expect more variance.

 - Add a few drops of water if aromas feel tight.